ArjanDEV32/Markdown-parser-React/README.md

   ```typescript
   function listFunction(spaces: Number, value: String): String
   ```
   Where `spaces` is the indentation or the amount of spaces that comes before a member of a bullet list and `value` is the text of a particular member of a bullet list.

+* `allowHTML`: boolean value that determines if HTML text will be rendered as raw HTML or as raw text

   # npm install
   `npm i markdown2jsx`